Azadehkhojandi/Custom-Vision-Generator/README.md

 ### Optional Steps

-4. set the value of 'Randomize' in app settings to `True` if you want to randomize the result of search for training and testing the model.
+4. Set the value of 'Randomize' in app settings to `True` if you want to randomize the result of search for training and testing the model.

-5. to enable smart resizing, set the value of `SmartResize` to `True` then [Get a Computer Vision API key](https://docs.microsoft.com/en-us/azure/cognitive-services/Computer-vision/Vision-API-How-to-Topics/HowToSubscribe) to perform the smart thumbnails of downloaded images.
+5. To enable smart resizing, set the value of `SmartResize` to `True` then [Get a Computer Vision API key](https://docs.microsoft.com/en-us/azure/cognitive-services/Computer-vision/Vision-API-How-to-Topics/HowToSubscribe) to perform the smart thumbnails of downloaded images.
 You also can set `AugmentTrainingImages` to `True` to increase the size of the training dataset